fffonion/lua-resty-openssl/README.md

 **syntax**: *ok, err = pk:set_parameters(params)*

-Set the paramets of the pkey from a table `params`.
+Set the parameters of the pkey from a table `params`.
 If the parameter is not set in the `params` table, it remains untouched in the pkey instance.